pousse-cafe/pousse-cafe.github.io/documentation.md

 The Aggregate Root is implemented by a class extending `AggregateRoot<K, D>` where

-- `K` is the type representing the key that can be used to reference the Aggregate and
+- `K` is the type representing the identifier that can be used to reference the Aggregate and
 - `D` is the type representing the data related to the Aggregate.

-`D` must implement the interface `EntityAttributes<K>` which defines an attribute for Aggregate's key.
+`D` must implement the interface `EntityAttributes<K>` which defines an attribute for Aggregate's ID.

 It is recommended to defined ``D`` as a static inner-class of the class defining the Aggregate Root.
 Indeed, Domain logic and data model are strongly linked.